tordans/maproulette-backend/README.md

 Click [here](docs/api.md) for API documentation.

-Welcome to MapRoulette version 2, the powerful & popular bug fixing tool (or is it a game?) for OpenStreetMap.
+Welcome to New MapRoulette, the powerful & popular bug fixing tool (or is it a game?) for OpenStreetMap.

 This README deals with development related topics only.
 If you are interested in contributing to OpenStreetMap by fixing some bugs through MapRoulette, just head over to [the MapRoulette web site](http://maproulette.org) and get started - it should be pretty self explanatory.